aboood40091/BFRES-Tool/README.md

-# BFRES-Tool
+# BFRES-Tool v4.0

-A tool for extracting/injecting textures.
+A tool for extracting/injecting textures to Wii U BFRES files.